snapshot-labs/snapshot-docs/faq.md

 ![](<.gitbook/assets/image (9) (3).png>)

-Due to multiple spam attacks on Snapshot all Spaces are now required to set up a Proposal Validation. \
+Due to multiple spam attacks on Snapshot all Spaces are now required to set up a Proposal validation. \
 Head here to learn how to do it: [#how-to-use-validation-strategies](user-guides/strategies/validation-strategies.md#how-to-use-validation-strategies "mention")

 </details>